Implants for patients with bone loss

-- Severe bone resorption of the maxilla.
+- When there is severe bone resorption of the upper jaw.

 Two types of treatments:

-4 implants are placed in the anterior maxillary area and 2 zygomatic implants in the posterior area.
+Patients who still have some bone in the frontal part of the maxillary bone: 4 implants are placed in the anterior area of the upper jaw and 2 zygomatic implants in the posterior area.

 Custom Titanium Mesh